 - Increase productivity.
 Well-trained, confident employees are able to better perform their day-to-day job duties.
 80% of employees who took advantage of training opportunities through their employer said upskilling made them more productive in their role.
 The more productive your staff is, the more your business can grow its bottom line.

 - Create a strong internal talent pool.
 Promoting from within is a great strategy for building employee loyalty while also creating clear career paths for your workers.
 It also encourages workers to take advantage of your training programs, promotes brand and company loyalty, and boosts morale.
 Through an effective training program, you can prepare workers to become confident leaders who are qualified to move up in the business.

-Aside from the benefits you know about that come with offering learning and development programs, you’ll also build a means to attract talented hires to your company.
+Besides increasing retention amongst current employees, you’ll also build a means to attract talented hires to your company.
 More and more, workers in every industry want to work for companies that provide education and development opportunities, as well as clear potential for advancement within the company.
 87% of millennials rate professional growth and development opportunities as important to them in a job, while 94% of workers say they’d stay longer at a job if the employer invested in employee development.

 By offering a clear path toward advancement, you’ll have a stronger talent pool to choose from, build a company culture that attracts new hires, and ensure your current workers are set up for success.

 Read more: How to Ensure Employees Take Advantage of Education Benefits